-Mobile analytics allows companies to track and analyze the behavior of customers on mobile applications and devices.
+Quick definition: Mobile analytics allows companies to track and analyze the behavior of the customers on mobile applications and devices.

-A: Mobile analytics is the ability to measure how people interact with your mobile app.
-Tracking the behavioral analytics data for a mobile app in real-time will help a brand evaluate and adjust the product experience offered to customers.
+Mobile analytics is the ability to measure how people interact with your mobile app.
+Tracking the behavioral analytics data for a mobile app in real time will help a brand evaluate and adjust the product experience offered to customers.

 Right now, most companies approach the problem from an omnichannel perspective.
 They want to drive engagement overall and they consider all of their digital channels together, rather than understanding different channels in isolation.
 This more holistic view helps optimize customer experiences across all touchpoints.

-Q: How do mobile analytics tie in to the bigger picture for a company?
+How does mobile analytics tie into the bigger picture for a company?

 If you combine the analytics from your mobile app with analytics from other channels, like web, email, and social, you can see if mobile app usage had an effect on their ultimate conversion — even if the person didn’t convert, or make a purchase, in the app.

 Some companies don’t differentiate between customers on the web and customers on mobile.
 How the company uses web analytics versus mobile analytics depends on the objective of what the brand wants to accomplish through the mobile app experience.

 For example, a company that offers a subscription membership will use a mobile app to connect with existing customers and provide experiences catered to them, whereas they would use their website for lead generation.
 In a case like this, success is defined differently on each channel because the goals of each channel are different.